 Chasing his passion Vincent put major effort in unraveling the history of the boat.
 And amazingly enough, he succeeded to unravel the boats history all the way back to when it was build in 1904.
 Some amazing historical facts about the boat include:

-• The total build of the boat cost only 3581,25 Dutch Guilders which comes down to approximately €1750,-
+The total build of the boat cost only 3581,25 Dutch Guilders which comes down to approximately €1750,-

-• The Hendrika Marina was sunk on purpose near the end of the war in order to keep the ship out of German hands
+The Hendrika Marina was sunk on purpose near the end of the war in order to keep the ship out of German hands

-• It wasn’t until the end of the Second World War that the ship got mechanical propulsion, before the ship was moved by wind only
+It wasn’t until the end of the Second World War that the ship got mechanical propulsion, before the ship was moved by wind only

-• Vincent was able to track down all owners that owned the ship
+Vincent was able to track down all owners that owned the ship

 The Houseboat Museum is open 7 days a week during high season; July and August.
-During low season, from September till June, it’s closed on Monday.
+During the low season, from September till June, it’s closed on Monday.

-September – June Tuesday through Sunday 10:00 – 17:00
+Tuesday through Sunday 10:00 – 17:00

-July -August Monday through Sunday 10:00 – 17:00
+Monday through Sunday 10:00 – 17:00

-The following dates, the Houseboat Museum is closed:
+On the following dates, the Houseboat Museum is closed:

-New Years Day – January 1st
+New Year’s Day – January 1st & 2nd

 King’s Day – April 27th

-Canal Parade – August 5th
+Canal Parade – August 1th

 Christmas – December 25th and 26th